-To change a menu setting, use the up and down navigation buttons on the keypad or the disk mouse on the remote to move the cursor up and down to the item you want to change (the selected item is highlighted), then use the left and right navigation buttons to adjust a setting.
+To change a menu setting, use the up and down navigation buttons on the keypad or the disk mouse on the remote to move the cursor up and down to the item you want to change (the selected item is highlighted), then use the left and right mouse buttons to adjust a setting.
 Some submenus, such as Brightness, consist of a slider bar you use to increase or decrease a value; some submenus, such as Standby Time, consist of options you scroll through to select the desired one.
 All changes are saved when you close the menus.

-To access another menu, use the up and down navigation buttons or the disk mouse to move back to the top of the current menu, then use the left and right navigation buttons to move to another menu.
+To access another menu, use the left and right navigation buttons to move to the desired menu.